monkham21/Trail-ChatBot/README.md

 TrailBot is an n8n chat agent that suggests hiking trails around **Chiang Rai**, checks **weather** + **AQI**, can create a **Google Calendar** event, and emails you a summary.

-> This repository currently contains documentation only.
-You can follow the steps below to recreate the workflow in your own n8n workspace.
-Sample workflow JSON and screenshots will be added later.

 ## What it does
 - Weather via **OpenWeatherMap**
 - AQI via **IQAir (AirVisual)**